In this post, we have discussed a few of the Ancient Hospitality Customs that have set the standards for the modern hospitality industry.

 Well drinking and eating together was not a common practice until the ancient hospitality custom that was named the ‘Roman Feast’ came into existence.

-The practice continues to date through a lot of hotels and hospitality organisations.
+The practise continues to date through a lot of hotels and hospitality organisations.
 The Romans of the New Testament were always very hospitable to strangers.

 Let’s look at a few hospitality customs that are awe-inspiring even today.